Istedgade: History

 Istedgade's history dates back to 1858, when the first buildings were completed around Gasvejen (today called Gasværksvej), but it was not until 1859 that Istedgade got its official name, the street subsequently growing rapidly towards the railway station, and in 1900 Istedgade reached Enghave Plads.
 The street is named in memory of the 1850 Battle of Isted in the First Schleswig War.
 Istedgade soon became known for being a colourful entertainment area, with its wild inns and prostitution.
 During World War II, Istedgade was known for its resistance to the Germans and the resistance group Holger Danske was founded in the back room of "Stjerne Radio" at no. 31, which is today a museum.
 During the Summer 1944 strike, there was a violent clash between the inhabitants of Vesterbro and the German military.
 After the "porn release" in 1969, Istedgade became one of the streets where almost every other store sold magazines, sex toys, etc.

 The history of the street, rooted in the classic working class, contrasts with today's expensive refurbished apartments and modern city life.
 Before the urban renewal in the 1990s, the street was characterised by speculation building with small apartments of poor quality with great social poverty, but there was unity amongst the inhabitants.
 The slogan "Istedgade overgiver sig aldrig" (Istedgade never surrenders) originated in the People's strike in 1944, when leaflets were thrown out the windows of the upper apartments with the text "Rom og Paris kan I ta – men Stalingrad og Istedgade overgiver sig aldrig" (Rome and Paris you can take - but Stalingrad and Istedgade never surrender).

 Istedgade is composed and diverse, and is one of the places in Copenhagen where there is life around the clock.
 Vesterbro in general and Istedgade in particular, over recent years have become attractive for young and resourceful citizens, mostly families with children, who against previous trends have chosen to stay in town instead of moving to the suburbs.
 Today, Istedgade and some of the adjacent side streets are known for the many hotels, designer shops, cafes, taverns, bars, sex shops and restaurants.
 In addition to the many tourists, there are also some street prostitutes, drug addicts, alcoholics and homeless people.
 In support of these are Kirkens Korshær (The Church's Army), Mariakirken (The Church of Mary) and the Mændenes Hjem (Men's Home).
 The prostitutes on Istedgade are often of foreign origin, mainly from Africa and Eastern Europe.
 In August 2012, Istedgade became the subject of much media coverage, due to the police's failure to intervene with the drug-pushers at Vesterbro.

 Notable buildings

-The Church of Mary (Mo.
-20) is from 1907 to 1909 and was designed by Andreas Clemmesen.
+The Church of Mary (No. 20) is from 1907 to 1909 and was designed by Andreas Clemmesen.